Europe e-invoicing deadlines in 2026: Germany, France, Belgium and ViDA

 | Germany | January 1, 2025 | Businesses must be able to receive domestic B2B e-invoices. | Accounts payable and archiving processes already need to handle structured formats. |

-| Germany | January 1, 2027 | Businesses with prior-year turnover above €800,000 move much closer to mandatory issuance. | The ERP output problem becomes urgent for larger domestic B2B issuers. |
+| Germany | January 1, 2027 | Businesses with prior-year turnover above €800,000 must generally issue e-invoices from this date. | Larger domestic B2B issuers need a compliant structured output before the transition deadline. |

 | Germany | January 1, 2028 | All remaining domestic B2B businesses must issue compliant e-invoices. | The transition period is over.
 Structured issuance becomes the default. |